first-timers/app/README.md

 labels:
   - first-timers-only

-#If you would like to add your own template for the issue, add an .md file to your .github folder
+# If you would like to add your own template for the issue, add an .md file to your .github folder
 template: .github/first-timers-issue-template.md
+# In order to load the template from another repository, prefix the path with "<repo>:", e.g.
+# template: other-repo:.github/first-timers-issue-template.md

 # You can create the issue in a different repo than where the problem is.
 Just make sure you installed the bot on the configured repository.
 # The issue will link back to the original repository where the contribution will be made.